FFMPEG is a cross-platform command line that can be used to convert videos in order to use them as a background using the 'video' HTML5 tag.

 The developers usually receive the videos with .mkv, .mov, .avi or .mp4 extensions, but you can see in the code above that the proper video formats are quite different.
 To convert videos into the proper formats, some developers use online video converters, but we can take more control over the conversion by using the FFMPEG command line tool by ourselves.

 Converting videos to the proper format is quite easy and you can achieve it by executing the

-the proper codec parameters:
+ffmpeg command with the proper codec parameters:

 If you take a look to the commands above, you will se that I’m passing also the codec needed for the audio conversions.
 This may be useful when we are planning to embed a video inside the webpage content, but if what we are doing is to create a background, it’s obvious that we should avoid audio.
 We can do it by running the following commands instead:

 As you can see we’ve just replace the audio codec parameter with

 -an, this will remove the audio completely.
 Apart from making the website more pleasant for the user, by removing the audio we are reducing the size of our video which is also nice for the user.
 But… Which is the proper size for a web video?

 Remember that web videos are streamed, so, we should not think on their size as we do with images.
 When dealing with videos, the bitrate is more important than the size.
 To understand what is the bitrate, take a look to this formula:

 Bitrate (kilobits per second) = file size / duration